Walsall North (UK Parliament constituency): History

 Conservative candidates finished runner-up in each election from and including 1979, winning in 2017.

 The UKIP swing of +17.2% in 2015, coming the year before the UK's EU membership referendum, was higher than the national average of 9.5%.
 The Liberal Democrat, TUSC and Green Party candidates of 2015 won less than 5% of the vote, so lost their deposits.

 The Liberal Democrats managed to produce their best result since the seat's 1955 creation (counting their two predecessor parties) in 1983, when Liberal A. Bentley polled 20.7% of the vote.
 In 2005 and 2010, the BNP saved their deposit by polling more than 5% of the vote.
 The last time this percentage had been reached by a candidate in Walsall North in other than the top three parties had been 1976.

+Abolition

+Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was abolished prior to the 2024 general election, with its contents distributed three ways: